C7C8/CS210X-HW/Facebuk/src/README.md

 ##Friendable

 The Friendable class was created to accomodate classes that can have friends -- specifically, Person and Pet.
-It too is intended to remove redundancy, with the added bonus of helping to make a certain function more type-safe.
+It removes redundacy from the code and helps restrict what can and cannot be a friend (so kickboxing bags *cannot* be friends with someone).